Expected Performance and Worst Case Scenario Analysis of the Divide-and-Conquer Method for the 0-1 Knapsack Problem: Performance Estimates for the Divide-and-Conquer Method

 \subsection{Expected performance for a Divide-and-Conquer Tree}

 In this section we can finally deliver tangible values for the performance of the Divide-and-Conquer method.
-First for one iteration and then, we furnish a method to estimate the performance for any D\&C tree (see \textsc{Example} \ref{Exm Labeling DAC Tree} below).
+First for one iteration and then we furnish a method to estimate the expected performance for any D\&C tree (see \textsc{Example} \ref{Exm Labeling DAC Tree} below).

 Observe that for all the parameters introduced in the previous section, the variance is remarkably low.
 Therefore, we can adopt the averages as the value of the corresponding performance parameters for one iteration of the Divide-and-Conquer method, see \textsc{Table} \ref{Tbl Variance Lower Bounds}.
-Moreover, due to the low value of the variance, it is safe to assume the same performance of the method, through all the iterations of the full binary D\&C tree.
+Moreover, due to the low value of the variance, it is safe to assume the same performance of the method through all the iterations of the full binary D\&C tree.

-Next, in order to give the performance associated to a D\&C tree first we need to mark its vertices in a particular way. \begin{definition} Let $ \T $ be a D\&C tree \begin{enumerate}[(i)] \item For every vertex $ \Pi $ of $ \T $ we construct a marker $ \mar^{\Pi} $ in the following way.
-If the vertex is different from the root then the marker is the sequential list of left and/or right turns, that the unique path from the root to it, needs to take.
+Next, we mark the D\&C tree vertices in a particular way. \begin{definition} Let $ \T $ be a D\&C tree \begin{enumerate}[(i)] \item For every vertex $ \Pi $ of $ \T $ we construct a marker $ \mar^{\Pi} $ in the following way.
+If the vertex is different from the root then the marker is the sequential list of left and/or right turns, that the unique path from the root to it, takes.
 If the vertex is the root simply assign an empty list as its marker.
 (See \textsc{Figure} \ref{Fig Divide-and-Conquer labeled tree} in \textsc{Example} \ref{Exm Labeling DAC Tree} below.)